 - Help students understand their unique learning styles and needs.

 - Inspire and encourage students.

-- Help learners create meaningful, powerful and lasting changes.
+- Help learners create meaningful and lasting changes.

 - Transform a child’s negative attitudes and limiting beliefs into positive and motivating ones.

 - Empower kids to simply be happy and successful.

 -Licensed Teacher, Colorado, Certified K-6 and Secondary Language Arts.

 -B.A.
 Education, Indiana University, graduated with honors, they asked me to speak at graduation, received an “Outstanding Achievement Award”.

 -M.A.
 Education, Gifted Education/Special Education, University of Northern Colorado.

 – Grades: Pre-K, 3rd, 5th, 6th, 7th, 8th.